How The National Council of Architectural Registration Boards Used Lean Innovation to Create New Value for Their Customers

 Take this Case Study with you!
 Click here to download.

-Moves the Needle facilitated a five-day Lean Innovation Sprint to help staff tackle current challenges in a new way, and a five-month Accelerator to help one team make dramatic progress on a promising product idea from the Sprint.
+Moves the Needle assessed the current strategy of the organization and facilitated a five-day Lean Innovation Sprint to help staff tackle current challenges in a new way, and a five-month Accelerator to help one team make dramatic progress on a promising product idea from the Sprint.

 The result: development of a market-ready product (lineup™) in a fraction of the time, and the confidence to apply their strengthened skill set to other areas of uncertainty.